 - On-campus research with a UMR faculty member, or off-campus research with a partner organization

-- Certificate completion (in collaboration with the Mayo Clinic School of Health Sciences or through other U of M campuses)
+- Accelerated program coursework (in collaboration with the Mayo Clinic School of Health Sciences or other campuses)